 Additionally, we've received a few questions about the state changing the method of apportioning income of an S corporation from the three-factor formula to the single-factor formula.

-We just received word from the Division that, for tax year 2021, an S corporation will have the option to use three-factor on NJ-NR-A for purpose of the BAIT.
+The Division of Taxation has confirmed that, for tax year 2021, an S corporation will have the option to use three-factor on NJ-NR-A for purpose of the BAIT.